 Your fertility may be affected by surgery or the treatment plan designed to treat your cancer.
-Age, gender, type of cancer, type and dose of treatments, and any previous chemotherapy or radiation exposure can increase your risk of infertility and reproductive dysfunction.
+Age, gender, type of cancer, type and dose of treatments and any previous chemotherapy or radiation exposure can increase your risk of infertility and reproductive dysfunction.
+The Seattle Cancer Care Alliance (SCCA) Oncoreproduction Clinic helps to raise awareness of available reproductive health services and expedites in-system referrals for SCCA’s male and female patients seeking information and support regarding fertility preservation.

 Fertility after treatment